 In 2025, the kiwifruit decline project, which began in 2023, consolidated its operational framework.

-2025 therefore represented a turning point: from a monitoring project to operational base for the development of predictive tools, which will guide the activities of 2026.
+2025 therefore represented a turning point: from a monitoring project to an operational base for the development of predictive tools, which will guide the activities of 2026.

 From the field to space, and back again